vatesfr/xen-orchestra/load_balancing.md

 For the free memory, it will be triggered if there is **less** free RAM than the threshold.

-### Behavior

-You can choose between "aggressive", "normal" and "low".
-This parameter will act on how the plan will activate migrations.

-More aggressive it is, more it will make actions to follow the mode, comparing to short term metrics.

-Less aggressive means actions only if older metrics confirm that migrating is necessary.

 ## More

 The issue is [opened here](https://github.com/vatesfr/xo-web/issues/423).